top of page

 Figure B

-The included instructions are straightforward, and there are helpful videos on how to make your S.P.Ort on our Customizing Your S.P.Ort page.
+The instructions included in the S.P.Ort kit are straightforward, and there are helpful videos on how to make your S.P.Ort.

 What is the bottom line with pulley splints for climber's finger?